kubo-azu/Click-qPCR/README.md

 **Plot:** The chart will display four bars for the `Hoge` gene, one for each group (`Control`, `Treatment_X`, `Treatment_Y`, `Treatment_Z`).
 Significance brackets will be shown comparing each treatment group back to the `Control` bar.

-**Statistics Table:** The table will first display the overall result of the ANOVA F-test, which should be highly significant.
+**Statistics Table:** The table will first display the overall result of the ANOVA *F*-test, which should be highly significant.
 Below that, it will list the results of Dunnett's test for each treatment-control comparison.

 | group1       | group2                               | p_value  | sig |
 | :----------- | :----------------------------------- | :------- | :-- |